 The Actuarial Function is co-ordinated internally within the Society by its Chief Actuary.
-They are supported by the Chief Finance Officer and the Chief Risk & Compliance Officer as well as a team of qualified and part-qualified actuaries, and data analysts.
+They are supported by the Chief Finance Officer and the Chief Risk & Compliance Officer as well a team of qualified and part-qualified actuaries, and data analysts.

-Further support is provided by an external actuarial firm, OAC Limited.
-They review the actuarial function's output and methodologies, and maintain the Society's actuarial models.
+Further support is provided by an external actuarial firm, Broadstone Limited.
+They review the actuarial function's output, methodologies and the Society's actuarial models.
 They are available for support should the need arise.